EXPIRED MEDICINES

 • you are no longer sure when a medicine was opened and how long it can be used afterwards.

-In practice, that means it is not worth taking chances with “just one more dose” if you have any doubts.
-With medicines, safety should always come before convenience.
+In practice, that means it is not worth risking “just one more dose” if you have any doubts.
+With medicines, safety should always matter more than avoiding waste.

 Can you use medicines after the expiry date?

-The safest answer is no. Once the expiry date has passed, the manufacturer no longer guarantees the product’s full stability or effectiveness.
+The safest answer is no. Once the expiry date has passed, the manufacturer no longer guarantees the product’s full effectiveness or stability.
 Some medicines may simply work less well.
 Others may change in ways that are difficult to predict.

 This matters especially for: